 Our Chief Executive Officer makes a recommendation to the Committee each year on the appropriate target total annual compensation to be paid to our executive officers, excluding himself.
 The Committee makes the final determination of the target total annual compensation to be awarded to each executive officer, including our Chief Executive Officer, based on the Committee's determination of how that compensation will aid in achieving the objectives of our compensation policies.
-While our Chief Executive Officer typically attends Committee meetings, none of the other executive officers is present during the portion of the Committee's meetings when compensation for these executive officers is set.
-In addition, our Chief Executive Officer is not present during the portion of the Committee's meetings when his compensation is set.
+While our Chief Executive Officer typically attends Committee meetings, none of the other executive officers is present during the portion of the Committee's meetings when his compensation is set.